 Alibcandid is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.
-Every purchase you make through an affiliate link on Alibcandid generates a small comission for me at no extra cost to you.
+Every purchase you make through an affiliate link on Alibcandid generates a small commission for me at no extra cost to you.
 For this, I thank you.

 Autobiographical Books that Crack You Open

 This is one of the few books that I have read multiple times.
-Nafisi’s use of language and her ability to describe her experience as a woman and an academic in Iran, while tying it into a literary experience is captivating, moving and life changing.
+Nafisi’s use of language and her ability to describe her experience as a woman and an academic in Iran, while tying it into a literary experience is captivating, moving and life-changing.

 A memoir of LOVE and WAR.
 Sounds fictional.
 It’s a true story.
 The true story of a female Sandinista.
 The story of a woman who can both write poetry and plot real political intrigue.
-Probably my all time favorite book.
+Probably my all-time favorite book.

 I read an interview with Oprah in August, in which she references the movie rendition of Beloved as a flop.
 I stopped in my tracks and had to re-read the words.
 Three times.